 Improve equitable access for SNAP consumers.
 End the prohibition on use of SNAP benefits to purchase hot prepared foods from food retailers.

 Close SNAP Gaps.
 Access to food is a basic human right.
 Current gaps in SNAP coverage disadvantage some populations and undermine our nation’s ability to end hunger.
-The Farm Bill also should repeal the lifetime ban on SNAP for individuals with a past felony drug conviction, lift the five-year residency bar to SNAP for documented immigrant adults, and make pathways for SNAP for residents of Puerto Rico, American Samoa and the Northern Mariana Island.
+The Farm Bill also should repeal the lifetime ban on SNAP for individuals with a past felony drug conviction, lift the five-year residency bar to SNAP for documented immigrant adults, and make pathways for SNAP for residents of Puerto Rico, American Samoa, and the Northern Mariana Island.

 Thank you again for seeking input on 2023 Farm Bill priorities.